HamzaAmir97/ai_resume_analyzer/README.md

 - **FileUploader** - Drag and drop file upload interface
 - **Accordion** - Collapsible content sections for detailed feedback

-## 🔗 Assets

-Assets and snippets used in the project can be found in the video kit.

-## 🚀 More

-Advance your skills with Next.js Pro Course

-Enjoyed creating this project?
-Dive deeper into our PRO courses for a richer learning adventure.
-They're packed with detailed explanations, cool features, and exercises to boost your skills.
-Give it a go!

 ## 📝 License